Welcome

 SQE1 Syllabus

-• the meaning and sources of a legal duty to disclose information
+• sources and boundaries of the legal duty to disclose information

-• how fraud by failing to disclose information is distinguished from fraud by false representation and fraud by abuse of position
+• comparisons with fraud by false representation (s 2) and fraud by abuse of position (s 4)

 Test Your Knowledge